suffolklibraries/lgc/content/collections/events/gsr-reward-card.md

     content:
       -
         type: text
-        text: 'To be an eligible event or activity provider, your activity must offer a literacy aspect, be affordable and be suitable for young children.'
+        text: 'To be an eligible event or activity provider, your activity must offer a literacy aspect, be affordable and be suitable for children.'
   -
     type: paragraph
     content: